xuuuluuu/Position-Aware-Tagging-for-ASTE/data/README.md

-The files in the **preprocessed-triplet_data** folder is the raw data, please treat these files as original data.
+The files in the **preprocessed-triplet_data** folder are the raw data, please treat these files as original data.

 The data has the following format: